Harish225/speech_analysis/README.md

 - [x] Create model validations for Phonemes
 - [x] Update Edit User page with bootstrap button
 - [x] Ensure instructions for coding side are up-to-date
-- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
+- [x] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
 - [] Ensure Speaker is associated with a user
-- [] Ensure Phoneme is associated with a user
+- [x] Ensure Phoneme is associated with a speaker
 - [] Spec tests for ruby code
 - [] Ensure no TODO's remain in code comments
 - [] Remove unnecessary components to project